Orksork/foundry-emojidice/README.md

 ![dice](pics/EmojiDice.png)

+**NOTE: These dice are purely cosmetic.
+Emojis, and even the 'every face is 20' die are still regular die with 1-n values.
+They just look different.**

 Also I'm forking from LorduFreeman's ['Lordu's Custom Dice for Dice So Nice!'](https://github.com/LorduFreeman/foundry-lordudice) to figure out how to make the dice so I'm just gonna use his README formatting too.
 Bully for me.

 ## About/How to use